Peptide Fox

 Lean-gain phase:

-• Reduce retatrutide to minimal 1-2mg/week
+• Reduce retatrutide to the minimum effective dose

 • Maintain Tesamorelin